Choosing a Computer Case and Power Supply

 Another important factor affecting the size of case you choose is the number of drives you plan to install, both inside the computer and front-accessible.

-Many cases also have a space for a floppy drive.
-Not too many people use floppy drives any more; but the floppy disk bay is a handy places to install a 3.5 inch card reader, which is a very useful and popular item.
+Speaking of which, very few modern cases have a bay for a floppy drive.
+Almost nobody uses floppy drives any more.
+But if your case has a floppy drive bay, it's a handy places to install a 3.5 inch card reader, which is a very useful and popular item.

 This simple configuration may be just fine for your needs, especially because optical drives are slowly but surely fading in popularity.
 But keep in mind that as technology advances, new devices are often designed to fit in existing cases.
 It's better to have an extra drive bay for future expansion than to not have one and wish you did.